Ahren-Chen/Ahren-Chen.github.io/README.md

 - June 2: Finished "Skybox" project page and have a template set up for Tub project.
 - June 16: Finished Tub project, started to work on adding new projects such as Piraten Karpen, Secure chat application, and Mesh Generator.
 But for now I will work on tech debt and make everything reuseable since there is too much copy and pasting.
 Finished refactoring the Get A Grip project.
 - July 7: Refactor to use more components.
+- July 20: Refactor the About page to use components.

 ## Project setup